YigitCiray/YigitCiray.github.io/blogs/_posts/2022-02-14-The-Open-Closed-Principle-(OCP).md

+## Object Oriented Programming - Design Principles

-My fourth post is about OCP, I am on the fourth principle of reverse order of SO-L-ID principles with this blog post.
+My fourth post is about OCP, I am on the fourth principle of reverse order of S-O-LID principles with this blog post.

 You can find my other blog posts [Liskov Substitution Principle](Liskov Substitution Principle (lsp)), [Interface Segregation Principle](https://ihadahamoment.com/Interface-Segregation-Principle-(ISP)/) and [Dependency Inversion Principle](https://ihadahamoment.com/Dependency-Inversion-Principe-(DIP)/)